davidbaschung/client-server-shop/README.md

 # client-server-shop
 > Two programs communicating through sockets

-Basic e-commerce store, where the client can buy or sell products, read their count and print the products list.
+E-commerce store group project, where the client can buy or sell products, read their count and print the products list.

 <h3>What I learned</h3>
 <ul><li>Sockets usage in C</li></ul>